fluxsauce/nadia/README.md

 - Q: Why didn't you store the time submitted?
   - A: I wanted to minimize the number of fields and simplify testing.
+- Q: Wouldn't it be easier if the form submitted a datetime string instead of building and parsing one?
+  - A: Yes, it would.
+However, it's easier logic for the form itself.
+Either way, someone has to do the work.
+- Q: Why did you mix a callback and a Promise in `lib/reservations.js`?
+  - A: `Joi` doesn't support Promises, but it does support callbacks.
+I wanted to demonstrate how to test both kinds of asynchronous code.

 ## Credits

 This is an adaptation of a WordPress site hosted at http://587672.youcanlearnit.net/

 The original site was archived with wget, then unrelated functionality was stripped out until only the home reservation pages remained.
-JavaScript and Stylesheet files were reorganized into logical directories and untouched.
+JavaScript and Stylesheet files were reorganized into logical directories and the contents should be untouched.
 Then, the HTML files were converted into Jade / Pug templates using http://html2jade.org/

 In short, the front end should be pretty unchanged from the original.